 • Discard any wilted or blackened petals.

-• Remove the white, bitter base of each petal.
+• Remove the white, bitter part at the base of each petal.

 • Gently wash the petals to remove any small insects.

-• Dry them carefully with a paper towel or clean cloth.
+• Dry them carefully using absorbent paper or a clean cloth.

 The rose jam recipe